William Minicozzi: Career

 with a National Science Foundation postdoctoral fellowship.

 Minicozzi became the J. J. Sylvester Professor of Mathematics at Johns Hopkins in 2002, and later became Krieger-Eisenhower Professor there.
 He turned to work on minimal surfaces, continuing to work with Tobias Colding.
 In 2012 he joined MIT as a professor of mathematics.
-Currently, they mainly work on the mean curvature flow.
+Currently, they mainly work on the mean curvature flow and the Ricci flow.

 In addition to his teaching and research duties, Minicozzi serves as an editor of the American Journal of Mathematics.

 Awards and honors

 He won a Sloan Fellowship in 1998.

 He gave an invited address on this work at the 2006 ICM in Madrid, a London Mathematical Society Spitalfields Lecture in 2007, the thirty-fifth University of Arkansas Spring Lecture Series in 2010, and an AMS invited address in Syracuse in 2010.

 In 2010 William P. Minicozzi received the Oswald Veblen Prize in Geometry together with Tobias Colding for their work on minimal surfaces.
 In justification of the reward the American Mathematical Society wrote:

 In 2012 he became a fellow of the American Mathematical Society.